NetSparkleUpdater/NetSparkle/README.md

 ### System.Action ClearOldInstallers { get; set; }

-Function that is called asynchronously to clean up old installers that have been downloaded with SilentModeTypes.DownloadNoInstall or SilentModeTypes.DownloadAndInstall.
+Function that is called asynchronously to clean up old installers that have been downloaded with UserInteractionMode.DownloadNoInstall or UserInteractionMode.DownloadAndInstall.

 ### NetSparkle.Configuration Configuration { get; set; }